KMoszczyc/youtube-converter/README.md

 You need to host this repo (local branch for local, master for cyclic.sh) and https://github.com/KMoszczyc/yt-dlp-back for fast youtube download.
 Ytdl-core is now very slow when it comes to downloading (at least at the time of fixing this bug) compared to yt-dlp and yt-dlp doesn't have a npm package, only a python one.
 That's why a second repo was necessary for this app to work.
 So firstly:
-- Deploy https://github.com/KMoszczyc/yt-dlp-back on Heroku or Render
+- Deploy https://github.com/KMoszczyc/yt-dlp-back on Heroku, Render or locally
 - Change necessary endpoints in this repo (https://github.com/KMoszczyc/youtube-converter) - (script.js and in utils.js)
 - Change BUCKET_NAME in utils.js (optional - if using cyclic.sh)
 - Deploy this repo (I recommend cyclic.sh)